oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-install-latest-updates-when-you-fix-someone-elses-pc/rule.md

 ---

-When you fix someone else's PC (locally or remotely), one of the best practices is always make sure it has the latest updates. <br>
+​When you fix someone else's PC (locally or remotely), one of the best practices is always make sure it has the latest updates. <br>

 To achieve this, we run [Microsoft Updates](http://www.ssw.com.au/ssw/Redirect/MicrosoftUpdate.htm) (**not** to confuse with Windows Updates) and install all latest updates for all the known Microsoft products.